Found In: Sahih Bukhari Chapter No: 43, Quarrels

 Malik said, "If a man has his debt to somebody taken on for him by another man and then the man who took it on dies or goes bankrupt, then whatever was taken on by him returns to the first debtor."

-Hadith no: 607
+Hadith No: 607

-Narrated: Abdullah bin Kab bin Malik
+Narrated/Authority of Abdullah bin Kab bin Malik

 Kab demanded his debt back from Ibn Abi Hadrad in the Mosque and their voices grew louder till Allah's Apostle (SAW) heard them while he was in his house.
 He came out to them raising the curtain of his room and addressed Kab, "O Kab!"
 Kab replied, "Labaik, O Allah's Apostle (SAW)."
 (He said to him), "Reduce your debt to one half," gesturing with his hand.
 Kab said, "I have done so, O Allah's Apostle (SAW)!"
 On that the Prophet (SAW) said to Ibn Abi Hadrad, "Get up and repay the debt, to him."